-Many institutions fail to educate Black History and Women’s History from the Black female and non-binary narrative.
-We are discredited for our contributions to the feminist movement and the civil rights movement.
-Civil Rights is often centered around cishet Black men, while mainstream feminism is often centered around cishet white women.
-While many women are already reprimanded for standing for their rights, Black women, girls and Nonbinary people are often systematically undermined and told that they should be remorseful of their voices when they speak out, which calls for a broader, intersectional and womanist agenda.
-I am grateful be part of a generation where the theory of intersectionality, the definition of womanism and movements like Black Lives Matter can build a socially and politically just society.
+Many institutions fail to educate Black History and Women’s History from the most marginalized voices in the Black community.
+Black women, girls and non-binary people are often discredited for our contributions to the feminist movement and the civil rights movement.
+Civil Rights is often centered around cisgender and heterosexual Black men, while mainstream feminism is often centered around cisgender and heterosexual white women.
+While many marginalized groups are already degraded for standing for their rights, Black women, girls and non-binary people are often systemically undermined and told that they should be remorseful of their voices when they speak out, which calls for intersectionality and womanism.
+I am grateful be part of a generation where Kimberle Crenshaw’s theory of intersectionality, Alice Walker’s definition of womanism and movements like Black Lives Matter can build a socially and politically just society.

-Kimberlé Crenshaw – Intersectionality was first coined Kimberlé Crenshaw, the founder of the African-American Policy Forum.
-Intersecionality is a good way to analyze issues affect race, gender, sexuality, and many interconnected identities at the same time, which was the subject of her Ted talk she gave at TEDWomen 2016.
+Kimberlé Crenshaw – Intersectionality is a term that was first coined by legal scholar Kimberlé Crenshaw, who is the founder of the African-American Policy Forum.
+Intersecionality is a good way to analyze how racism, sexism, homophobia and many interconnected systems exist at the same time, which was the subject of her Ted talk she gave at TEDWomen 2016.